Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Multi Modal-Bézier Evolutionary Algorithm

 \subsection{Initialization within niches}

 The original BezEA algorithm initializes all solution sets by sampling from a uniform distribution over the search space.
 As it is an MOEA that was not designed for multi-modal optimization, the uniform initialization allows solution sets to be initialized within or in between any niche(s).
 Clustering these solutions with the newly introduced Bézier HVT will result in finding a large number of separate niches as each control point has to be in the same mode.
 To prevent this, a new initialization method for Bezier solution sets is proposed to enforce their initialization within a niche.
-First, an iteration of MO-HVC is run on a set of $q * N$ solutions, $N$ being the population size, that is sampled from a uniform distribution over the search space, where the resulting clusters include all of the $\boldsymbol{x}_{test}$ solutions resulting from applying Algorithm \ref{alg:hvt}.
-Second, selection is performed on the clusters proportional to their size in order to reduce their combined size, with test solutions, down to $q * N$.
-Lastly, Bézier solution sets $S_{p,q}(C_q)$ are initialized by randomly choosing $q$ solutions as the control points from one single cluster $\mathcal{C}$ as produced by MO-HVC.
-A visualization of the result can be seen in Figure \ref{fig:bez_init}.
+First, an iteration of MO-HVC

+is run on a set of $q \times N$ solutions, $N$ being the population size, that is sampled from a uniform distribution over the search space, where the resulting clusters include all of the $\boldsymbol{x}_{test}$ solutions resulting from applying the Hill-Valley Test.
+Second, selection is performed for each cluster proportional to their size in order to reduce their combined size, with test solutions, down to $q \times N$.
+Lastly, Bézier solution sets $S_{p,q}(C_q)$ are initialized by randomly choosing $q$ solutions as the control points from one single cluster $\mathcal{C}$ as produced by MO-HVC if $|\mathcal{C}| \geq q$.
+The result can be seen in Figure \ref{fig:bez_init} in the case of the example problem MinDist.